 Find a trusted someone from the Philippines to help you.

 Assuming you are still abroad and not scheduled to go back to your home country in the next month or so, it is crucial to have a trusted person to help you in the process of buying your dream home.
-This could be your spouse, child, parent, or even just any close relative to help you secure documents and do the necessary legwork in the Philipines.
+This could be your spouse, child, parent, or even just any close relative to help you secure documents and do the necessary legwork in the Philippines.
 Your chosen person will also coordinate with your broker to represent you in any legal or essential processes.
 This person will also help you keep track of necessary documents that you will need, like loan documents (loan application, loan terms, loan approval, etc.), income documents (proof of income, employment contract, etc.), or any proof of bank activities/transactions (bank statements, bank notifications, bank details, etc.)

 Note: different documents are needed on a case-to-case basis, so make sure that you and your trusted partner will always keep tip-top attention to detail.